yungchou/contoso.insurance/Whiteboard design session/WDS trainer guide - Building a resilient IaaS architecture.md

    -  Backup Reports provide deeper analysis of backup performance, including storage space consumed and historical trends.
 This solution is built on Log Analytics.
 It requires the Recovery Services Vault to be configured to send diagnostic logs to the Log Analytics workspace, and data can take up to 24 hours to surface in the reports.

--  Backup alerts can be delivered in two ways: alerts configured directly within the Recovery Services Vault (email only) or alerts based on Log Analytics queries and Azure Monitor.
+-  Backup alerts can be delivered in two ways: alerts configured directly within the Recovery Services Vault (email only), or alerts based on Log Analytics queries and Azure Monitor.
 The built-in alerts have several limitations.
 For this reason, Log Analytics/Azure Monitor alerts should be used.
 These have the additional advantage of supporting Action Groups.

 -  Log-based alerts should be configured based on the Azure Backup 'V2' diagnostic data schema.
 Note that V1 schema is planned for deprecation.